-The valuation approach is very complicated.
-There are several methods of valuation, and the set of rules to establish which is the appropriate method is obscure and complex.
-It's important to establish which is the method to be adopted correctly and in most cases, it makes a significant difference to the premium payable.
+The valuation approach for houses is complicated and there are several methods of valuation one can use.
+You may find that the set of rules to establish which is the appropriate method of valuation is also complex.
+It's important to establish which is the method to be used correctly, and in most cases, it makes a large difference to the premium payable.

-Our team is knowledgeable in this speciality, so please contact us with any specific questions.
+Our team is knowledgeable and happy to help answer questions about this speciality, so please contact us with any specific queries.

 Q: How long do I have to have owned my leasehold house to extend the lease or buy the freehold?